moorhen-coot/Moorhen/README.md

-# CCP4/Coot/Privateer Web Assembly
+# Moorhen

+Moorhen is a web browser molecular graphics program based on the Coot desktop program.
-This project is a set of scripts, patches and CMakeLists.txt files which enable the compilation of  some of the [CCP4](https://www.ccp4.ac.uk/) libraries and programs, some of [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/), [FFTW2](https://www.fftw.org/), [Privateer](https://github.com/glycojones/privateer) and the [Gnu Scientific Library](https://www.gnu.org/software/gsl/) to Web Assembly.
-The most interesting part for the end user is a prototype port of Coot to WebGL, web assembly, JavaScript, etc. currently codenamed `Baby Gru`
+It is developed by porting some [CCP4](https://www.ccp4.ac.uk/) libraries and programs, [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/), [FFTW2](https://www.fftw.org/), [Privateer](https://github.com/glycojones/privateer) and the [Gnu Scientific Library](https://www.gnu.org/software/gsl/) to Web Assembly.

-Contained are some examples of using the generated JS/Web Assembly:
+Also contained are examples of using the generated JS/Web Assembly:

 * A command line example which offers some of the functionality of the CCP4 program `superpose`.
 * A command line example which offers some of the functionality of the CCP4 program `gesamt`.
 * A command line example which does a structure factor calculation with `clipper`.
-* A React-Bootstrap example (Baby-Gru) which implements some of the tools from the `Coot` molecular graphics program.

 The emscripten suite of tools is required to do the compilation.